Centralized Receivables Service (CRS) Transition Updates

 The CRS program will transition to a new technology platform hosted by CRS's new Financial Agent, PNC Bank.
 This solution will offer new payment options and other enhanced capabilities to engage customers and manage agency program receivables more effectively.

 CRS's goal is to make this transition as seamless as possible for agencies.
 The plan is to go live as soon as possible with the same or equivalent functionality that agencies have today, then roll-out new features over time.
-Look for transition milestones and timelines in June 2022 on this page and in future CRS technical bulletins.
+Look for transition milestones and timelines in Fall 2022 on this page and in future CRS technical bulletins.

 When is it Happening?